Solutions-Squad/SolutionsSquad/README.md

-# AI system that alert drivers when they are in high accident zones in South Africa
+# AI system that alert drivers when they are in high accident zones in South Africa it includes even alerts the driver for high highjack safety reasons also